AARP Eye Center

 Keep in mind

-- Social Security payments are for the previous month's benefits and are paid only if the recipient is alive for the full month.
-If a beneficiary dies in December 2020, Social Security can make the November payment to a relative or estate, but the recipient will have no payment for December even if the beneficiary dies on the final day of the month.
+Social Security payments are for the previous month's benefit and are paid only if the recipient is alive for the full month.
+For example, if a beneficiary dies in February 2023, Social Security can make the January payment to a relative or the estate, but there will be no payment for February even if the beneficiary died on the final day of the month.